UCUCDUH/pols_501_wi16/web/stories/resources/r_best_practices.md

 * * *

-Copywrite  © [Software Carpentry](http://software-carpentry.org/), [link to the license][cc-by-human].
+Copyright  © [Software Carpentry](http://software-carpentry.org/), [link to the license][cc-by-human].
 Page derived from "[Best practices for using R and designing programs](http://swcarpentry.github.io/r-novice-inflammation/06-best-practices-R.html), with only minor edits.